ryanwang-trt/levitating_plat/README.md

 Solo, full-stack project spanning RL training in simulation through firmware deployment on real embedded hardware — built as a flagship project for ML engineering and embedded/firmware/systems roles.

-**Status: not yet flying.** Sensor read + on-device inference are verified on real hardware at 200 Hz.
+**Status: not yet flying.** Full sensing (IMU + time-of-flight), filtering, and on-device inference are verified on real hardware at 200 Hz.
 Motor/ESC output and the tethered free-float demo are the remaining milestones.

 ---